turtlecoin/meta/Development Plan.md

     * Meaningful Log Levels
     * Descriptive error messages including a standard set of error codes
     * Better edge case handling
-    * Bug reports that are auto-generated to simplfy error reporting
+    * Bug reports that are auto-generated to simplify error reporting
 * UML Style Documentation of Software Components & Services
 * Meaningful Namespace creation and utilization
 * Ability to STONITH peer nodes that are not updated